Diving into the Huawei Matebook 13

 I have a gamut of benchmarks that I’m going to list while talking about the general use I made.
 This device is a beast when you think of productivity.
 It’s the ability to manage all the different applications and tasks that I do has been nothing shy of fabulous.
 There is a downside to this with its shortcoming on its memory.
 With only 8GB of DDR3, it’s slightly hard to understand.
 Granted the industry hasn’t entirely shifted to the 16GB model in terms of laptop memory at the moment.

 When it comes to what’s under the hood specifically we can see a 1.8GHz Intel Core i7-8565U (quad-core, 8MB cache, up to 4.1GHz), Intel UHD Graphics 620; Nvidia GeForce MX150 (2GB GDDR5).
-While this seems like it can drive performance and visually stunning graphic, we will have to see what the benchmarks tell us.
+While this seems like it can drive performance and visually stunning graphics, we will have to see what the benchmarks tell us.

 In my own use, I was able to do all the work, including graphics editing, some video processing albeit not the fastest at all.
 A more in-depth look allowed me to play some interesting light games with the likes of Minecraft and some CS Go.

-The consensus about its use is definitely aimed at home use, office work such as writing this article, emails, printing, ordering stuff, video watching, tutorial, music, YouTube, Netflix.
+The consensus about its use is definitely aimed at-home use, office work such as writing this article, emails, printing, ordering stuff, video watching, tutorial, music, YouTube, Netflix.
 A general all-purpose device.

 Huawei Matebook 13 – Battery

 In Windows 10 the battery performance is set to “Balance”.
-It allows for good performance to battery use.
+It allows for good performance for battery use.
 I normally run on “Performance” which tends to drain the battery much faster.
 During the testing phase, I did notice that on the performance setting I could get about 4 hours 15 minutes worth of usage from 100% to 1%.
 Take the settings back to balance and you can enjoy a nice 8 hours or so enjoyment.
 This is all with keeping the brightness at 50%.

 Ideally, you’d want the best out of the laptop and therefore I’d set this to a performance option.
 This does kill the battery pretty quickly.
 However, the power adapter that comes with the laptop is more than capable of keeping you topped up.